 Root canal therapy is actually a fairly common treatment for a severe toothache that is caused by an infection.
 While root canals have an intimidating reputation, the procedure actually shouldn’t be painful in the slightest.
 Thanks to advancements in dental techniques, it should be about as comfortable as getting a filling.
-In fact, root canals are actually designed to relieve pain instead of causing it.
+In fact, root canals are actually designed to relieve pain instead of cause it.
 During a root canal, your emergency dentist removes the infected nerve, preventing the infection from spreading and saving the tooth from having to be extracted.

 Why Does Putting a Knocked-Out Tooth in Milk Help?